 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I thank the question by the MLA with regard to COVID.
-My understanding is those that are being hospitalized whether they have increased or not, I haven't heard, but Dr. Patterson did say that we should expect perhaps an increase in cases in the wave of people getting COVID.
-This is something that we have to be mindful of.
+I thank the MLA for the question with regard to COVID.
+I haven't heard whether or not there has been an increase in the number of people being hospitalized, but Dr. Patterson did say that we should expect an increase in cases in the wave of people getting COVID in the fall.
+We have to be mindful of this.